 The process is simple but not easy.

-I ask people to start journaling about their goals and aspirations as well as the things that are preventing them from achieving those objectives.
+I ask people to start journaling about their goals and aspirations.
+This includes writing about the things that are preventing them from achieving those objectives.
 Don’t think of this as an exact science, think of it as a brain dump.

 It took years but, over time, her body got stronger and her beliefs changed.
 She eventually ran her marathon but retraining her mind was as difficult as conditioning her body.